Flooded Suction Pumps

 About Flooded Suction Pumps

 Flooded suction pumps can be used for a variety of applications.
 They can be used for agriculture, oil and gas, sand and gravel pumping, mining, and many other pumping applications.
 Flooded suction pumps are similar to submersible pumps, other than that they are not in the liquid.
 These gravity-fed pumps do not require a vacuum pump for priming.
 Flooded suction systems consist of a pump and motor.
+Other equipment, such as shut off valves, piping, and control systems, are also essential to ensure proper operation and compatibility within the system.
 The motor is typically an electrically driven pump with a variable frequency drive (VFD).
 The VFD monitors the start-up and speed of the pump.
 It monitors how much RPM the pump is running to control the flow and pressure.
 Another type of motor used for these pumps, but less common, are diesel driven.

-Get complete solutions that include slurry hoses, slurry flow meters, power units, and more.
+Get turnkey solutions that include dredge hoses, slurry flow meters, power units, tanks for the collection and storage of slurry, and more.
+These accessories, such as tanks, are designed to integrate seamlessly into the overall pumping process, ensuring efficient material handling and process optimization.
 Choose from multiple sizes of slurry hoses for the transferring of materials, wireless flow meters for measuring the flow rate in gallons per minute of liquid, and power units for operation.
 Parts are always in stock and available for immediate shipping to anywhere in the US and the world.

 Custom Pump Curve

-A pump curve is a graphical representation of a pump’s flowrate against a certain level of the head.
+A pump curve is a graphical representation of a pumps flowrate against a certain level of head.
 Using a pump curve that is accurate for your application will greatly help in selecting the correct pump, ultimately saving you time and money.

-Pump curves are developed from data gathered during testing of the pump’s performance at the manufacturer’s facility and provide the end-user with a graph of how the pump will operate over a set range.
-To build the pump curve, our engineers compile several variables, including the type of material, fluid viscosity, distance to pump, target GPM, and job-specific factors.
+Pump curves are developed from data gathered during testing of the pumps performance at the manufacturer’s facility and provides the end-user with a graph of how the pump will operate over a set range.
+To build the pump curve, our engineers compile several variables including type of material, fluid viscosity, distance to pump, target GPM, and factors that are job-specific.
 This ensures the most efficient pump is recommended for your project.

 Flooded Suction Pumps FAQs